UVic-CompPhys/PHYS561/Research_Computing/Class_notes_research_computing.md

 * What different types of resources exit and are available?
 * How to organize computational work?
 Since all research work is computational these days - how to organize your research work?

-### Organization

-* The first 1.5hr module is intended to give you an overview of tools, resources and best practice experience.
-* In the second part I intend to go over some specific hands-on examples.
-What we do depends on your interests.
-Let me at the end of the class or send me an email.

-#### Disclaimer
+#### Key points

-* These are my views, based on my experience.
-Treat them as ideas and one possible way of approaching things.
-There are clearly other ways to go about research computing.
-Talk to different people to build your repertoire.
-* I am a computational astrophysicist.
-With my group and collaborators I am involved in performing the largest stellar hydrodynamics simulations in the community ... as an example, let's have a look at what I am doing right now ....

-#### What to emphasize in this module
+* The triad of data, capability and execute
-* the role of collaboration; super-important, how to work together on the same data/code etc?
+* The role of collaboration; how to work together on the same data/code etc? $\rightarrow$ Git, Zenodo: link Zenodo DOI with tagged Git release, as done for example for [PyPPM](https://zenodo.org/records/10205176)
-* reproducability of science
+* reproducability of science $\rightarrow$ Docker+Git
-* Data storage and movement strategies
+* Data storage and movement strategies $\rightarrow$ Globus
-* threading, virtualization, DVC (distributed version control, git)
+* Threaded computing
+* The role of LLMs
+  * Recommended viewing: [A path towards an AI Physicist?](https://www.youtube.com/watch?v=mGBc2sr6opI) by [Kristen Menou](http://individual.utoronto.ca/kmenou/) (University of Toronto).
+This was a CITA keynote at their recent (fall 2024) Jamboree.
+Kristen is originally an astronomer.